Ocean sunfish: Skin

 Adult sunfish range from brown to silvery-grey or white, with a variety of region-specific mottled skin patterns.
 Coloration is often darker on the dorsal surface, fading to a lighter shade ventrally as a form of countershading camouflage.
 M. mola also exhibits the ability to vary skin coloration from light to dark, especially when under attack.
 The skin, which contains large amounts of reticulated collagen, can be up to 7.3 cm thick on the ventral surface, and is covered by denticles and a layer of mucus instead of scales.
 The skin on the clavus is smoother than that on the body, where it can be as rough as sandpaper.

 More than 40 species of parasites may reside on the skin and internally, motivating the fish to seek relief in a number of ways.
 One of the most frequent ocean sunfish parasites is the flatworm Accacoelium contortum.

-In temperate regions, drifting kelp fields harbor cleaner wrasses and other fish which remove parasites from the skin of visiting sunfish.
+In temperate regions, drifting kelp fields harbor cleaner wrasses and other fish that remove parasites from the skin of visiting sunfish.
 In the tropics, M. mola solicits cleaning help from reef fishes.
-By basking on its side at the surface, the sunfish also allows seabirds to feed on parasites from its skin.
+By basking on its side at the surface, the sunfish also allows seabirds to feed on parasites from its skin, while smaller parasite-eating fish feed on the underside.
 Sunfish have been reported to breach, clearing the surface by approximately 3 m, in an apparent effort to dislodge embedded parasites.

-Range and behavior
+Distribution and habitat

 Ocean sunfish are native to the temperate and tropical waters of every ocean in the world.
 Mola genotypes appear to vary widely between the Atlantic and Pacific, but genetic differences between individuals in the Northern and Southern hemispheres are minimal.